mavram/mavram.github.io/_posts/2023-02-07-the-roads-to-sata.md

 ---
 layout: post
-title: The God Is Not Willing, by Steven Erikson
+title: The Roads to Sata, by Alan Booth
 tags: books
 notes-marker: active-with-caret
 ---